-OUTCOME AT SILVER AT GOLD 2.
+O U T C O M E AT SILVER AT GOLD 2.
 In school children and young people enjoy the rights enshrined in the United Nations Convention on the Rights of the Child.
-Many children and young people are able to explain how school facilitates them to enjoy a range of their rights.
-They (and staff) describe how they and others act to create a rights respecting environment.
-Most children and young people are able to explain how school, and duty bearers, facilitate them to enjoy a wide range of their rights.
-They understand the concepts of fairness and equity and are able to describe how the school promotes such principles and puts them into practice.
+Many children and young people know and understand how school facilitates them in enjoying a range of their rights.
+They (and staff) share how they and others act to create a rights respecting environment.
+Most children and young people are able to share how school, and duty bearers, facilitate them to enjoy a wide range of their rights.
+They understand the concepts of fairness and equity and can convey_how their school promotes such principles and puts them into practice.
 Most children and young people know and trust that the school will act upon any concerns about their rights not being met.
 3. Relationships are positive and founded on dignity and a mutual respect for rights.
-Many children and young people speak with confidence about how positive relationships are encouraged.
-Rights are used to clarify moral dilemmas and consider rights respecting approaches.
+Many children and young people can communicate about how positive relationships are encouraged.
+Rights are used to explore moral dilemmas and rights respecting approaches are developed.
 Relationships are identified by most children, young people and adults as mutually respectful.
-There is evidence that respectful relationships are strengthening consistently over time.
-Many children and young people can talk about the concept of dignity.
-They can explain how dignity and rights explicitly inform life in school.
+There is evidence that respectful relationships are strengthening over time.
+Many children and young people understand the concept of dignity through their lived experience.
+They can express how dignity and rights explicitly inform life in school.
 School systems to address disagreements, conflict and prejudicial attitudes and actions are perceived as transparent, fair and effective by children and adults.